IllogicalTree/go-fuzzing/README.md

 ```

 Are you fed up with writing all of this just to reverse a string in javascript?
-We were to and decided to fix it.
+We were too and decided to fix it.

 ## Getting started